 Still, it is also beneficial for active individuals who want to protect their joints from strenuous activity that can put additional and intense pressure on the body.

-The grains of the extracted Collagen are smaller than what is found in most other brands – which is important as it helps it to be absorbed faster.
+The grains of the extracted hydrolyzed collagen are smaller than what is found in most other brands – which is important as it helps it to be absorbed faster.

-The peculiar thing is that collagen tissues such as skin, bone and scales constitute about 30 percent of marine fish processing waste.
+The peculiar thing is that collagen tissues such as skin, bone, and scales constitute about 30 percent of marine fish processing waste.
 So utilizing this extremely beneficial aspect of marine fish helps to offset what is perceived as waste in the fishing industry.